 - have completed and mastered the Statistics 2: ANOVA and Regression course or completed a graduate-level course on general linear models.

-Exposure to matrix algebra will enhance your understanding of the material.
+Exposure to mixed models and matrix algebra will enhance your understanding of the material.
 Some experience manipulating SAS data sets and producing graphs using SAS/GRAPH software is also recommended.

 This course addresses SAS/STAT software.

 Examples of Mixed Models in Some Designed Experiments